-The An-148-300MP employs advanced navigation and communications equipment and mission-specific sensors to provide intelligence, surveillance and reconnaissance information in adverse weather conditions, both during the day and at night.
+The An-148-300MP employs advanced navigation and communications equipment as well as mission-specific sensors to provide intelligence, surveillance and reconnaissance information in adverse weather conditions, both during the day and at night.

 The sensors include a 360° search radar, smoke floats, electronic support measures (ESM) system, side-looking airborne radar (SLAR), infrared (IR) / ultraviolet (UV) detection and COMINT antenna.

-An electro-optical / infrared camera, mounted under the nose, is used for detection and tracking of targets on the sea surface.
+An electro-optical / IR camera, mounted under the nose, is used for detection and tracking of targets on the sea surface.

 The aircraft is also provided with a microwave radiometer (MWR) and laser fluorosensor (LFS) to detect radiation emitted by the targets.